 Local nonprofit organizations are invited to submit donation requests once per year.
 Download and complete a Community Donation Request form here.
 Return completed forms to the Customer Service desk or via email to firstname.lastname@example.org at least 60 days in advance of the requested event date.

 Our Seedlings program supports twelve nonprofits every year through donations made by our co-op community.
 Each month customers round up their purchases to the next whole dollar - or more! - and donate their reusable bag credits.
 We donate the total amount raised to nonprofit organizations whose work aligns with our store's mission.

-Applications for our 2019 Seedlings program will be available in May 2018, and will be accepted through September 30, 2018.
+Applications for our 2019 Seedlings program will be available July 1, 2018, and will be accepted through August 1, 2018.

 Co-op Explorers at Eastside Food Co-op